 So, it goes without saying, that means sourcing quality produce.

 There’s never been a better time to support local business and buy locally grown, seasonal produce as often as possible.
 Farmer’s Markets are a great place to start.
-You can find local markets here.
+You can find local markets here.1

 Buying in season means you’re:

-The Canadian Food Inspection Agency is responsible for regulating fresh fruit and vegetables imported into Canada.
+The Canadian Food Inspection Agency3 is responsible for regulating fresh fruit and vegetables imported into Canada.
 All products must meet Canadian requirements, with some products from specific geographies with elevated safety risks having specific requirements including leafy greens, raspberries, cantaloupe and coriander.

 Before engaging with an importer who brings in fruits and vegetables from outside of Canada, it’s a good idea to ensure they have the appropriate permits, including membership with the Fruit and Vegetable Dispute Resolution Corporation.
 This gives you the best chance of protection.

-The Canadian Food Inspection Agency links to recommended codes of practice for the packaging and transport of fresh fruits and vegetables.
+The Canadian Food Inspection Agency4 links to recommended codes of practice for the packaging and transport of fresh fruits and vegetables.
 It’s a good idea for producers of dried fruit and vegetable products to be familiar with these guidelines to maximise safety throughout the chain from sourcing through to processing.
 The code covers factors like:

 It’s worth noting that specific recommendations are in place for ready-to-eat fresh pre-cut fruits and vegetables, as well as sprouts, fresh leafy vegetables, melons and berries.
 Please review the code if you will be sourcing these products.